rusefi/rusefi_documentation/FAQ-Basic-Wiring-and-Connections.md

 ## Coils

-As of May 2020, logic level coils are the most common implementation on hardware variants.
-You should consult the documentation for the hardware you are using to determine whether the coils you have are compatible / external ignitor is required.
+As of May 2020, most hardware variants support only logic level drive for coils.
+This means GM LSx, IGN1A, Denso coil stick, etc. (others may too - these are just examples) that have built in ignitors will work.
+You should consult the documentation for both the coils and rusEFI hardware you are using to determine whether you can directly wire the coils or an external ignitor/something else is required.
+Note: coil outputs are among the **least** robust (in terms of tolerating shorts, excessive voltages, etc.) on many hardware variants, including Proteus.
+Double check your wiring!

 Like injectors, all coil outputs are interchangeable.
 Coil outputs do not need to be used sequentially and order of firing / phasing can be adjusted in software

 Bottom line: as long as the hardware variant has at least as many coil outputs as your engine has cylinders, you will be able to run one coil per cylinder.
-Logic level drive coils (i.e. GM LSx, IGN1A, Denso coil stick, etc.) will work.
-Others may too.

 ## General purpose outputs